Buying a property for renovation

 When negotiating the asking price of a property, don't hesitate to use the renovation work needed as leverage for a lower price.
 Building surveys can help you identify potential issues, allowing you to estimate the costs of the necessary work and negotiate the right price accordingly.

-Health and safety regulations are crucial during a renovation project.
+Health and safety regulations are very important during a renovation project.
 Make sure you and your contractors follow guidelines and best practices to maintain a safe working environment.
 Be aware of potential hazards such as asbestos or structural issues in older properties, and consult with experts when needed.

 Insurance is another important consideration when undertaking a renovation project.
 Types of insurance to consider include: